 university?
 Take a look at our tips on how to get started.

-university society and student volunteering unit.
+society and student volunteering unit.

 already.
 Check your university doesn't already have one with your

 student union or on our website.

 If you would like to set up a society, first speak to your

 student union.
 Each student union will have requirements on how to

-set up a society such as the minimum number of members you need,
+set up a society, such as the minimum number of members you need,

 and membership fees.

 country and can give you support in running your society.

 Each society should then produce a constitution.
 This is a

-happy to provide you with guidelines on how to write this.
+can provide you with guidelines on how to write this.

 Things to think about once your society is set up:

-- Advertising your society - find out when your
+Advertising your society - find out when your

 recruitment materials.
-Social media such as Facebook groups and
+Social media, such as Facebook groups and

-Twitter accounts can also be great for attracting new members as
+Twitter accounts, can also be great for attracting new members as

 well as communicating with existing ones.

 advice resources on our website.

 Booking meeting rooms - find out how to book

 meeting rooms/space for your sessions.

-- speak to your university
+Funding availability - speak to your university

 and social events.